modula-systems/modula/_sources/algorithms/newton-schulz.rst.txt

 to the diagonal entries of :math:`\Sigma`.
 In what follows we will simply specify formulae for scalar polynomials :math:`f` with the understanding that they will be extended to matrix polynomials :math:`p` as specified above.
 Then our task is just to produce odd scalar polynomials :math:`f(x)` that when iterated like :math:`f \circ f \circ f \circ ... \circ f(x)` converge to the sign function :math:`\operatorname{sign}(x)`.

+While the classical way to select these polynomials is by Taylor-approximating the sign function `(e.g. Björck & Bowie, 1971) <https://www.jstor.org/stable/2949484>`_, this only leads to a very restricted set of polynomials.
+I had the idea of treating the polynomial coefficients as free parameters to be tuned for specific performance characteristics.

 A cubic iteration
 ------------------